Using the Auditing Service Policy

-- Filter by message content: Allows you to filter the messages to be audited by providing one or more regular expressions, JSONPath expressions, or XPath expressions.
+Filter by message content: Allows you to filter the messages to be audited by providing one or more regular expressions, JSONPath expressions, or XPath expressions.
 If message content matches the specified expressing, auditing is triggered.

 The XPath option includes a table where you can define Prefix and Namespace for each XPath expression.
 Click Add or Delete to modify the list.
 You can also sort the list by clicking the table header.

 The Audit Messages section includes the following additional checkboxes:

 - Audit Input Message: Enables the auditing of input messages.

 - Audit Output Message: Enables the auditing of input messages.